damienakap/UHCC_Imua_Arliss_2018/README.md

 - a voltage divider on pin A0
   - resistor 1: 14.7kOhms
   - resistor 2: 4/7kOhms
-- a dead trigger ( pull-up ) on pin 9

 *all other components are user prefference

 Other Components used specifically for the UHCC ARLISS quadcopter.
 - 5x3 in carbon fiber props
-- 3s 11.1v 2000mAh lipo battery
--
+- Carbon Fiber Mini 250 FPV Quadcopter Frame
+- a dead trigger ( pull-up ) on pin 9
+  - used to detect deployment from the ARLISS rocket

 ### Prerequisites